knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="createvideodisposition"></a>
 # **CreateVideoDisposition**
-> ModelDispositionResource CreateVideoDisposition (int? videoId, ModelDispositionResource dispositionResource)
+> DispositionResource CreateVideoDisposition (int? videoId, DispositionResource dispositionResource)

 Create a video disposition